 8. Free tickets to the kick show

-I’m putting it out there: I reckon this is going to be high on every mum’s list of perks of being pregnant.
+I’m putting it out there: I reckon this is going to be high on every mum’s list of top pregnancy perks.
 Because, well, it’s just amazing, quite frankly.
 Feeling – and seeing – your baby kick you from inside your magical uterus… there’s nothing like it (yes, I know gas is a fairly close second).
 It’s fair to say I miss this incredible sensation ALL the time.

 9. There’s a valid reason to rest

 Growing a baby is exhausting work.
 So how good is it that people insist you put your feet up, take a load off, or go enjoy a nap when you’re expecting?
 We don’t need telling twice!
 Go stock up on your R&R, lady!
 Note: uttering the words “The doctor told me I need to rest” is the ultimate shutdown to anything you don’t feel like doing, but use it wisely.
 See also: #5.